Mining Useful General Data for Low-Resource Domain Adaptation: Experimental Details

 \paragraph{MedMCQA.} Medical Multiple-Choice Question Answering (MedMCQA)~\citep{pal2022medmcqa} is a benchmark for medical question answering, designed to address real-world medical entrance exam questions.
 It comprises 2.4K healthcare topics across 21 medical disciplines, with each question featuring four answer choices.
 This task necessitates a sophisticated integration of semantic comprehension, extensive factual recall, and advanced logical and causal reasoning.
 We train on UltraMedical~\citep{zhang2024ultramedical} and evaluate on the MedMCQA test set (4,183 samples).

 \paragraph{MMLU-Med.} Massive Multitask Language Understanding (MMLU)~\citep{hendrycks2021mmlu} serves as a multitask language understanding benchmark consisting of 57 tasks.
 In this paper, we exclusively adopt its medical-related subset (1,089 samples), MMLU-Med, which is sourced from various public and academic datasets, covering a wide range of medical subfields from clinical medicine to professional ethics.
 Distinct from MedMCQA, this task is designed to assess the generalization and robust knowledge of a pre-trained model rather than its fine-tuned performance on a narrow domain.
 We similarly leverage the UltraMedical~\citep{zhang2024ultramedical} corpus for training.
+More broadly, recent efforts have also begun to build domain-specific foundations in healthcare beyond text QA, such as body-sound diagnostics resources \citep{wang2024auscultabase,zhao2024hsdreport,zhao2025auscmllm}.

 \paragraph{FPB \& TFNS.} Financial PhraseBank (FPB)~\citep{malo2014fpb} and Twitter Financial News Sentiment (TFNS)~\citep{magic2022tfns} constitute benchmarks for financial sentiment analysis, with FPB providing sentence-level annotations and TFNS covering Twitter-based financial news.
 Models must classify sentiment into positive, neutral, or negative, requiring robust semantic understanding of context-dependent financial language and fine-grained classification across formal documents and informal social media.
 We employ their sentiment datasets for instruction tuning~\citep{liu2023fingpt} and evaluate on a random sample of 1,000 test instances.